5 Common Digestive Issues in Pets

 - Treat your pet with a tablespoon of organic, unsweetened canned pumpkin

-- Administer hemp based CBD oil or CBD treats to your dog or cat
+- Administer CBD oil or CBD treats to your dog or cat

 You see, hemp-derived CBD has been praised in countless studies for its powerful anti-inflammatory properties.
-And according to research, phytocannabinoids like CBD have been shown to respond to inflammation by readjusting the production of immune cells.
-It’s also been shown to relieve nausea and increase appetite which may be useful for pets on medications that reduce their appetite.
+And according to research, phytocannabinoids like CBD have been shown to correct the response of inflammation by readjusting the production of immune cells.
+It’s also been shown to relieve nausea and increase appetite.

 Other studies show that CBD could potentially reduce inflammation caused by IBD.